mr-mohamadmhz/antd-jalali-plus-v2/README.md

 # Ant Design Jalali/Shamsi DatePicker - v2

 Welcome to **antd-jalali-plus-v2**, a fully-featured Jalali (Shamsi/Persian) DatePicker, RangePicker, and Calendar component set built on top of Ant Design v4 and v5.
-This package replaces the deprecated `jalaliday` with `jalali-moment` for Jalali date handling and offers full RTL and localization support.
+This package replaces the deprecated `jalali-moment` with `jalali-moment` for Jalali date handling and offers full RTL and localization support.

 ---